jatalocks/Event-Reminder/README.md

 # Personal Helper

 Welcome to Event-Reminder!
-It is a web app collaborated by Amitai Getzler (Backend) and Shachar Har-Shuv (Frontend) to practice web Developing.
+It is a web app collaborated by Amitai Getzler (Backend) and Shachar Har-Shuv (Frontend) to practice web developing.
 In this file you will see the requirements for the project, as well as what is already implemented and what's not.

 ## Apps